You can study marketing on very different ways.

 Warehouse

 These are big stores with thousands of consumers and are located in the city centre.
 Most of the time consumers know that the stores are attractive.
 The have a reasonable and deep assortment.
 They are presented by the atmospheric department with different cash desk.
+Discounter

 Discounter stores have a broad with low priced products.
 The quality of the services provide in these stores are very low.
 The stores are often basically furnished, radiate little atmosphere and often lie outside the city centre.